Last updated April 6th, 2022.

 The main KASE Index consists of 8 different companies: 3 banks, 2 telecom companies, 2 oil & gas companies, and 1 mining company.
 Over 100 businesses are listed on the KASE exchange in total.

 Kyrgyzstan is far less transparent and more corrupt in comparison to neighboring Kazakhstan.
+Regardless, it’s an important part of the western route from China to Europe.

-The Kyrgyz Stock Exchange (KSE) currently has a market cap of just under US$160 million.
+The Kyrgyz Stock Exchange (KSE) currently has a market cap of just under US$200 million.
 The market is highly illiquid because of this.
 With that said, the main index boasts immense gains in certain years – sometimes nearly doubling in a bull market.

 Recently, foreign direct investment in Kyrgyzstan has increased noticeably.
-Yet major concerns about investing in the country still remain.
+Yet major concerns about investing in the country remain.

 Tajikistan is the poorest of the four countries on this list, as well as the poorest in all of Central Europe.